ess-dmsc/nexus-constructor/getting_started.md

 We will select the "repeated single pixel shape" here and enter the rows and columns as 16.
 The row and column heights can be left as their default values.

 When hitting add, you will notice that the 3D view is updated should contain a grid of 16x16 cylinders.
-We now just need to move it backwards from the sample by applying another transformation.
+We now just need to move it backwards from the sample by applying another transformation of 5 metres along the z-axis.

-TODO: redo this with cylinders
 ![](resources/images/NeXusConstructor_012.png)

 ### Adding a Monitor